learn-co-curriculum/dsc-correlation-covariance/README.md

 - $\mu$ is the mean of the data points.
 - $n$ is the total number of data points.

-Let's take this further and see how this relates to __Covariance__.
+Let's take this further and see how this relates to __covariance__.

-## Covariance ($\sigma_{xy}$)
+## Covariance

 Imagine calculating variance of two random variables to get an idea on how they change together considering all values for both variables.
-In Stats, when we try to figure out how two random variables tend to **vary together**, we are effectively talking about **Covariance** between these variables, which helps us identify how two variables are __related__ to one another.
+In statictics, when we try to figure out how two random variables tend to **vary together**, we are effectively talking about **covariance** between these variables, which helps us identify how two variables are __related__ to one another.

 As we will see later in the course, Covariance calculation plays a major role in a number of advanced machine learning algorithms like dimensionality reduction and predictive analyses etc.

-### Calculating Covariance ?
+### Calculating covariance
 If we have $X$ and $Y$, two random variables having $n$ elements each.
-We can to calculate covariance between these two variables, by measuring how values in $Y$ change with observed changes in $X$ values with the formula below.
+We can to calculate covariance ($\sigma_{xy}$) between these two variables, by measuring how values in $Y$ change with observed changes in $X$ values with the formula below.

 $$\sigma_{XY} = \frac{\sum_{i=1}^{n}(x_i -\mu_x)(y_i - \mu_y)}{n}$$